Here’s a mistake I see all the time:

-If, however, you ask them what they’re interested in…
+If, however, you ask them what they are interested in…

-Well, then you have the perfect topic, and you’ll end up making the perfect proposal, because it’ll be highly relevant to – wait for it – their interests.
+Well, then you have the perfect topic of conversation, and you’ll end up making the perfect proposal, because it’ll be highly relevant to – wait for it – their interests.

 Now, there’s all kinds of reasons why someone might try and look interesting.